nils-hamel/spherical-camera/README.md

 &nbsp;
 <img src="https://github.com/nils-hamel/spherical-camera/blob/master/doc/image/algorithm-2b.jpg?raw=true" width="384">
 <br />
-<i>Features maximum separation according to iterations (left) and error measure on the estimated rotation (orange) and translation (blue) (right) - Images : Nils Hamel</i>
+<i>Features maximum separation according to iterations (left) and error measure on the estimated rotation (orange, right) and translation (blue, right) - Images : Nils Hamel</i>
 </p>
 <br />

 The error measure on rotation is computed by multiplying the estimated matrix with the transposed of the true matrix.
 The identity is subtracted to the result before to consider the Frobenius norm.
 The error measure on translation is more complicated as the scale factor is not known.
 The error is computed by taking one minus the dot product between the estimated translation and the true translation converted as unit vectors.

+For stability reason, the pose estimation algorithm is augmented by a filtering procedure occurring at each iteration.
+This filtering process allows to remove a _feature_ from the set as its position becomes statistically too different from the other _features_ position.
+By removing such _outliers_, the algorithm become more stable even for badly conditioned situations.

-The following plots show the ability of the pose estimation algorithm to resist to strong noise on _matched features_.
+The following plots show the ability of the pose estimation algorithm to resist to noise on _matched features_.
 They show how the error on estimated rotations and translations evolve with the addition of noise to the position of the _matched features_.
 The algorithm is used on random situations on which noise is added on position of the _matched features_.
 The amplitude of the noise is expressed as a multiplication factor of the norm of the true translation between the two camera captures.
 In addition, independent noise is added for both camera.
-The following plot shows the error mean and standard deviation computed on _64_ pose estimation for each noise amplitude using each time _32 matched features_ :
+The following plots show the error mean and standard deviation computed on _64_ pose estimation for each noise amplitude using each time _32 matched features_ :

 <br />
 <p align="center">